dev-gothi/Python-Projects/ATM/README.md

-# 🏧 DG ATM System
+# 🏧 ATM System

-A simple command-line **ATM System** built in Python using Object-Oriented Programming (OOP).
+This is a simple command-line **ATM System** built in Python using Object-Oriented Programming (OOP).
 It simulates basic ATM operations — setting a PIN, checking balance, depositing, and withdrawing money — with support for multiple independent ATM/account instances.

 ---